 Class IV trailer hitch is for up to 10,000 lbs.
 GTW and 1,000 to 1,200 lbs. of tongue weight, and is usually a weight-distributing trailer hitch.

 Class V trailer hitch is for extra heavy loads greater than 10,000 lbs.
 GTW and more than 1,200 lbs. tongue weight.
 This type of trailer hitch may have a 2-1/2 inch or 3-inch receiver with a 3/4-inch pinhole.
 Typical uses might be to tow a car trailer, horse trailer or unusually large boat or camper.

-The important point here is selecting a trailer hitch that is strong enough to handle the maximum anticipated total weight of the trailer, but does not exceed the towing capacity of the vehicle.
+The important point here is selecting a trailer hitch that is strong enough to handle the maximum anticipated total weight of your trailer, but does not exceed the towing capacity of your vehicle.
 Refer to your vehicle owner's manual for maximum towing and tongue weight limitations.
 Also, the trailer tongue load should be kept between 10 and 15 percent of the loaded trailer weight for weight-carrying (deadweight) hitches and weight-distributing (equalizing) hitches.
 For larger Class V fifth wheel bed-mounted trailer hitches, up to 25 percent of the weight can be placed on the hitch.

 When choosing a hitch, consider not only your current towing needs, but also any future needs that may arise.
 If you are towing a rowboat today, you might trade up to a bass boat next year or a small yacht a few years down the road.
 If in doubt, it is always best to upgrade to a higher class trailer hitch.
 For most full-size trucks and SUVs, this would mean installing a Class III or IV trailer hitch rather than a Class I or II trailer hitch.